httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 a header section with a length prefix, binary content with a length prefix, and a trailer section with a length prefix.

+For a known-length encoding, the length prefix on field sections and content is a variable-length encoding of an integer.
+This integer is the number of bytes in the field section or content.

 Response messages that contain informational status codes result in a different structure; see {{informational}}.